What is allspice? Allspice, despite its name, is not a blend of herbs but is a unique spice all on its own.

 Because of their similar look to peppercorns, they are often referred to as "Jamaican pepper", "pimento" or "pimenta", the Spanish word for peppercorn.
 They are, however, low on the spiciness scale, offering only a very mild warming quality.

 Dried whole berries can range in size.
 Some are the size of peppercorns, whereas others are much larger also with a smoother texture.
-When sliced open, they contain two or three dark seeds.
+When cracked open, they contain two or three dark seeds.
 Like pepper, allspice is often utilized as a ground spice powder.

 Allspice is most famous for its use in Caribbean cuisine especially on the island of Jamaica.
 It is used in the type of dry rub known as Jamaican jerk seasoning.
 This traditionally consists of two primary ingredients: allspice and Scotch bonnet peppers, in addition to smaller amounts of other spices, salt and sugar.